Briinc3/WoVR-Quest-Community-Patch/ReadMe.md

 And after ~24 hours of investigation...

 **we promise, we noticed them too. 😂**

+It breaks my heart that we weren't able to succeed in making the nameplates work.
+I'm hoping to revisit and tackle this problem later down the road.
+But for now, I'm going to continue playing with nameplates off and keep making my journey to take down the Lich King in VR!
+Along with fixing everything else I may encounter down the road.
+Till next time, Friends.
+I'll see you in Azeroth!

 ## Patch Notes — August 23, 2026